realh/gbxutils/README.md

 The code can now fully parse basic TMNF maps, but runs into problems when I try to load a TMNF map with lots of MediaTracker (MT), or a (basic) TM2 map.
-I can't afford to spend a lot of time debugging it, so it is unlikely that I will achieve goal 2 and I'm going to concentrate on goal 1 for now.
+I can't afford to spend a lot of time debugging it, so it is unlikely that I will achieve goal 2 and I've concentrated on achieving goal 1.

 This also means that if you want to use these tools, I recommend that you plan to do so before adding MT.
 Note, "MT" does not include custom pictures on signs